FilipsMasolovs/react-carousel-component/README.md

 1. autoplay - is a boolean (true/false) and will determine wethere the autoplay functionality is enabled
 2. autoplayTime - is a number (in miliseconds) and will determine the timeout for the autoplay
 3. buttons - is a boolean (true/false) and will determine wethere there will be buttons (arrows) on the sides of the slider
-4. data - is and array of objects, each object is one slide content.
+4. data - is and array of objects, each object is one slide content.<br>
-    Structure of the object: {
+    Structure of the object: {<br>
-        bgColor: a string that will determine the background color of the slide ex. 'white' or '#fff'
+        bgColor: a string that will determine the background color of the slide ex. 'white' or '#fff'<br>
-        bgImage: a link to the background image of the slide
+        bgImage: a link to the background image of the slide<br>
-        content: and HTML objec ex (<h1>Simply add an H1 tag in the content!</h1>) }
+        content: any HTML object
+    }
 5. dots - is a boolean (true/false) and will determine wethere there will be clickable dots at the bottom of the slider